Typeface: Display type

 Display type refers to the use of type at large sizes, perhaps 30 points or larger.
 Some typefaces are considered useful solely at display sizes, and are known as display faces.
 Most effect typefaces are display types.
 Common features of display type include tighter default letter spacing, finer details and serifs, slightly more condensed letter shapes and larger differences between thick and thin strokes; many of these are most visible in serif designs.
 Many display typefaces in the past such as those intended for posters and newspaper headlines were also only cut in capitals, since it was assumed lower-case would not be needed, or at least with no italics.
 This was true of many early sans-serif fonts.

-In the days of metal type, when each size was cut individually, display types were often cut that were adjusted for display use.
+In the days of metal type, when each size was cut individually, types intended for display use were often adjusted accordingly.
 These modifications continued to be made even after fonts started to be made by scaling using a pantograph, but began to fade away with the advent of phototypesetting and then digital fonts, which can both be printed at any size.
 Premium digital fonts used for magazines, books and newspapers do often include display variants, but they are often not included with typefaces bundled with operating systems and desktop publishing software.
 Display typefaces in the letterpress period were often made as wood type, being lighter than metal.

 Decades into the desktop publishing revolution, few typographers with metal foundry type experience are still working, and few digital typefaces are optimized specifically for different sizes, so the misuse of the term display typeface as a synonym for ornamental type has become widespread; properly speaking, ornamental typefaces are a subcategory of display typefaces.
 At the same time, with new printing techniques, typefaces have largely replaced hand-lettering for very large signs and notices that would once have been painted or carved by hand.